JoshuaLawson8/DuetGraph/README.md

 # Duetgraph

 Ever wondered how your favorite artists are connected?

-Finding a shortest path would be unverifiable without a database.
+DuetGraph allows you to find those connections, and discover new music and artists along the way.